-5.2.2.1. in Mediation: This option is reserved for situations where all relevant parties in an incident agree to have a conflict resolved through mediation and sign an agreement to mediate.
+5.2.2.1. i.
+Mediation: This option is reserved for situations where all relevant parties in an incident agree to have a conflict resolved through mediation and sign an agreement to mediate.
 If all parties agree to this process and mediation is successful, a formal finding will not be issued with regard to misconduct the Student Code of Conduct charges.
 However, failure to fulfill the terms of a final mediation agreement could lead to reactivation of these charges and additional disciplinary action.
 Mediation will not be used to resolve complaints alleging sexual violence.

-5.2.2.2. ii.
+5.2.2.2.- ii.
 Informal Disposition Conference: The accused student and Student Conduct Officer will meet informally to discuss the alleged violation(s).
 If the substantive facts and sanction can be agreed upon, a disciplinary action agreement will be prepared by the Student Conduct Officer and signed by the accused student.
-A signed disciplinary action agreement will constitute a waiver by the student of the right to an administrative hearing or formal hearing as well as any appeal, and an acceptance of the findings and sanction.
+A signed disciplinary action agreement will constitute a waiver by the student of the right to an administrative hearing or